by David Sheff

 Even though it was relatively inexpensive, not everyone could afford one.
 That’s how the computer clubs started.
 People would band together and eventually become a club.

-Playboy: What would you do with your makeshift computers?
+DS: What would you do with your makeshift computers?

 Jobs: At that time, there were no graphics.
 It was all alphanumerics, and I used to be fascinated with the programming, simple programming.
 On the very early versions of computer kits, you didn’t even type; you threw switches that signaled characters.

-Playboy: The Altair, then, presented the concept of a home computer.
+DS: The Altair, then, presented the concept of a home computer.

 Jobs: It was just sort of a computer that you could own.
 They really didn’t know what to do with it.
 The first thing that they did was to put languages on it, so you could write some programs.
 People didn’t start to apply them for practical things until a year or two later, and then it was simple things, like bookkeeping.

-Playboy: And you decided you could do the Altair one better.
+DS: And you decided you could do the Altair one better.

 Jobs: It sort of just happened.
 I was working a lot at Atari at night and I used to let Woz in.
 Atari put out a game called Gran Track, the first driving game with a steering wheel to drive it.
 Woz was a Gran Track addict.
 He would put great quantities of quarters into these games to play them, so I would just let him in at night and let him onto the production floor and he would play Gran Track all night long.